bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-04-16-acm-and-caste.md

 </div>
 <br/>

-In spite of this positive news, a lot of work yet remains to ensure that our research and professional communities remain anti-casteist spaces which is only possible if we put our anti-casteism into active practice.
-And those who may be less familiar with the history of caste oppression, I invite you to learn more on this topic and become anti-caste allies.
+In spite of this positive news, a lot of work remains yet to be performed to ensure that our research and professional communities remain anti-casteist spaces which is only possible if we put our anti-casteism into active practice.
+For those of us who identify as anti-caste ally, this is a reminder to stand in solidarity with our caste-oppressed colleagues who face discrimination in our professional spaces and whose contributions to computing are regularly erased.
+And those who may be less familiar with the history of caste oppression, I invite you to learn more on this topic and in turn become anti-caste allies.
 Here are pointers to a couple of books and a documentary to get you started on that journey.

 <center>
   <table>